How Breastfeeding Changes As Baby Gets Older

 Baby may get more easily distracted

 Around 6 to 10 months, baby will be nursing along and then suddenly pull off to point and squeal at a plane going by overhead.
-You’ll get him latched on again, and then two minutes later, he’ll whip off again to watch big brother run by with a ball.
-Baby will be moving around a lot more (usually rolling, crawling and cruising), and you may find that he’s more interested in exploring the world around him than focusing on feeding when you want him to.
+You’ll get him or her latched on again, and then two minutes later, he or she’ll whip off again to watch big brother or sister run by with a ball.
+Baby will be moving around a lot more (usually rolling, crawling and cruising), and you may find that he or she is more interested in exploring the world around him or her than focusing on feeding when you want him or her to.
 To limit distractions and the stop-and-go feeding time, Ciagne recommends finding a quiet setting for feedings, like baby’s nursery or another not-so-chaotic place.

 You may get bitten